François Mitterrand: Domestic difficulties

 The Left lost the 1983 municipal elections and the 1984 European Parliament election.
 At the same time, the Savary Bill, to limit the financing of private schools by local communities, caused a political crisis.
 It was abandoned and Mauroy resigned in July 1984.
 Laurent Fabius succeeded him, and the Communists left the cabinet.

-In terms of foreign policy, François Mitterrand did not significantly deviate from his predecessors and he continued nuclear weapons testing in the South Pacific in spite of protests from various peace and environmentalist organizations.
-In 1985, French agents sank the Greenpeace-owned ex-trawler Rainbow Warrior while it was docked in Auckland, New Zealand which the group had used in demonstrations against nuclear tests, whaling, and seal hunting.
-One Greenpeace member was killed, and when news broke of the event, a major scandal erupted that led to the resignation of Defense Minister Charles Hernu.
-France subsequently paid reparations of 1.8 million USD to Greenpeace.
+In terms of foreign policy, Mitterrand did not significantly deviate from his predecessors and he continued nuclear weapons testing in the South Pacific in spite of protests from various peace and environmentalist organizations.
+In July 1985, French agents sank the Greenpeace-owned ex-trawler Rainbow Warrior while it was docked in Auckland, New Zealand which the group had used in demonstrations against nuclear tests, whaling, and seal hunting.
+One Greenpeace member was killed, and when news broke of the event, a major scandal erupted that led to the resignation of Defence Minister Charles Hernu.
+France apologized with a subsequent payment of $8.16m reparations to Greenpeace in damages, NZ$13m to the New Zealand Government and a significant amount to the relatives of the deceased.

 First Cohabitation

 Before the 1986 legislative campaign, proportional representation was instituted in accordance with the 110 Propositions.
 It did not prevent, however, the victory of the Rally for the Republic/Union for French Democracy (RPR/UDF) coalition.
 François Mitterrand thus named the RPR leader Jacques Chirac as Prime Minister.
 This period of government, with a President and a Prime Minister who came from two opposite coalitions, was the first time that such a combination had occurred under the Fifth Republic, and came to be known as "Cohabitation".

-Chirac mostly handled domestic policy while François Mitterrand concentrated on his "reserved domain" of foreign affairs and defence.
+Chirac mostly handled domestic policy while Mitterrand concentrated on his "reserved domain" of foreign affairs and defence.
 However, several conflicts erupted between the two.
-In one example, François Mitterrand refused to sign executive decrees of liberalisation, obliging Chirac to pass the measures through parliament instead.
+In one example, Mitterrand refused to sign executive decrees of liberalisation, obliging Chirac to pass the measures through parliament instead.
 François Mitterrand also reportedly gave covert support to some social movements, notably the student revolt against the university reform (Devaquet Bill).
 Benefiting from the difficulties of Chirac's cabinet, the President's popularity increased.

-With the polls running in his favour, François Mitterrand announced his candidacy in the 1988 presidential election.
-He proposed a moderate programme (promising "neither nationalisations nor liberalisation") and advocated a "united France," and laid out his policy priorities in his "Letter to the French People."
+With the polls running in his favour, Mitterrand announced his candidacy in the 1988 presidential election.
+He proposed a moderate programme (promising "neither nationalisation nor privatization"), advocated a "united France," and laid out his policy priorities in his "Letter to the French People."
 He obtained 34% of the votes in the first round, then faced Chirac in the second, and was re-elected with 54% of the votes.
-François Mitterrand thus became the first President to be elected twice by universal suffrage.
+Mitterrand thus became the first President to be elected twice by universal suffrage.

 Second term: 1988–1995

 Domestic policy

-Following his re-election, he named Michel Rocard as Prime Minister, in spite of their poor relations.
+Following his re-election, he named Michel Rocard as prime minister, despite their poor relations.
 Rocard led the moderate wing of the PS and he was the most popular of the Socialist politicians.
-François Mitterrand decided to organize a new legislative election.
+Mitterrand decided to organize a new legislative election.
 The PS obtained a relative parliamentary majority.
 Four centre-right politicians joined the cabinet.